 - Eat - especially foods high in protein.

 - Space out drinks during a night out - the average person breaks down 1 drink an hour.

 - Take this screening to see if your drinking habits are safe, risky or harmful

-See Data and Reports for more information on alcohol use, abuse, and dependence in Vermont.
+Data and Reports: Information on alcohol use, misuse and dependence in Vermont.

-See How We Are Doing to learn more about goals and outcomes being tracked in Vermont.
+How We Are Doing: Learn more about goals and outcomes being tracked in Vermont.